y-neck/opus/README.md

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ### Known Issues

 Information: This project is still in development and might still have some issues.
 Please report any issues you encounter.

-Tasks:
-- [ ] Assigning tasks to a (different) specific member currently does not work
-- [ ] The reactive update of the task list sometimes does not update the date correctly; -> Reload the page if needed Project Switch:
+- [ ] Updating the profile image does not reflect visually, although the database is updated
-- [ ] Project image is not yet implemented